pvdz/zeparser3/tests/testcases/parser/tests_related_to_bindings/methods/classes/dupe_local_vars/let_and_var.md

 `````
 throws: Parser error!
-  Tried to define a var `x` which was already bound as a lexical binding
+  Found a var binding that is duplicate of a lexical binding on the same or lower statement level

 class o {f(){ let x; var x; }}
                          ^------- error